abbott567/blog/src/posts/defining-a-strategy-for-accessibility/content.md

 Compliance is essential.
 Without it you have no way of measuring how good or bad something is.
 But, on its own, compliance is not enough.
 If you view accessibility as a checkbox exercise or a governance gateway then you're unlikely to have any truly accessible services.

 ### Culture
-Culture is embracing accessiblity and embedding it in everything you do as an organisation.
+Culture is embracing accessibility and embedding it in everything you do as an organisation.
 It's the attitudes of your colleagues and the way accessibility is viewed and talked about.
 It's discussions, community, inclusion.
 It's treating accessibility as a user-need and a basic human right, rather than a list of things to check off or a governance gateway to get through.

 Having a good culture is essential.
 But again, on its own, it's not enough.
 Being passionate about accessibility it is great, and it can be infectious, but if you do not have the right education or training in place then you have no way of implementing it successfully.
 So, you are unlikely to have any accessible services.